OffRange/KeyGo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Description:**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug you encountered.

-**To Reproduce**
+**Steps to Reproduce:**
-Steps to reproduce the behavior:
+1. Provide a step-by-step guide to reproduce the bug.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. Be as detailed as possible, including any specific actions or inputs needed to trigger the bug.
+3. Mention any relevant information about the environment (e.g., device, Android version, etc.).

-**Expected behavior**
+**Expected Behavior:**
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen when performing the steps mentioned above.

-**Screenshots**
+**Actual Behavior:**
+Explain what actually happened when performing the steps mentioned above.

+**Screenshots/Code Snippets:**
-If applicable, add screenshots to help explain your problem.
+If applicable, provide any relevant screenshots or code snippets that can help identify and understand the issue.

-**Smartphone/App information (please complete the following information):**
+**Additional Context:**
+Add any additional information that might be helpful for understanding the bug, such as error messages, logs, or related issues.

+**System Information:**
- - Device: [e.g. iPhone6]
+- Device: [e.g., Google Pixel 3]
- - OS: [e.g. iOS8.1]
- - App Version [e.g. 1.0.0 3213] (Go to settings and below you will see the application version)

-**Additional context**
-Add any other context about the problem here.
+- Android Version: [e.g., Android 10]
+- App Version: [e.g., 1.2.3]

+**Possible Solution (optional):**
+If you have any ideas or suggestions on how to fix the bug, please share them here.

+**Related Issues (optional):**
+If you know of any related issues or previously reported bugs, please list them here.